keatonmurray/headless-payments/README.md

 # 🧩 Headless Payments

-**Headless Payments** is a free and open-source WordPress plugin for handling payment flows via REST API — specifically designed to extend your custom checkout functionality in a **headless CMS architecture**.
+**Headless Payments** is a free and open-source Wordpress plugin for handling payment flow via REST API designed to extend your custom checkout functionality in a **headless CMS architecture**.

 Currently supporting **PayPal**, this plugin offers customizable gateway settings and a frontend-agnostic design — making it ideal for JAMstack-style setups that use WordPress as a headless CMS.

-Built with a clean and scalable OOP structure, Headless Payments gives developers full control over backend logic, reducing the friction of payment integration when WooCommerce’s default setup falls short in headless contexts.
+Headless Payments leverages a clean and scalable OOP structure allowing you to customize your backend logic according to your requirements.

+One of the pain points in a headless CMS architecture is being limited from Woocommerce's core functionality.
+We strive to make payment integration less of a hassle allowing you to focus on things that matter the most.

 ---